-Inside every great city are communities where people live, work, and where travelers get to visit and call our seaside communities their home away from home.
+Inside every great city are neighborhoods where people live, work, and where travelers get to visit and call our seaside communities their home away from home.
 North Myrtle Beach (NMB) neighborhoods weave their way up and down the beach and are the fabric that makes this such a special place.
 Some offer great golf while others are teeming with seafood specialties.
 One offers peaceful seclusion and a restful stay while another has the energy of Main Street with music, food, and shopping.
 Each has its own character and you’ll love exploring each and every one of them.

 The main drag through NMB is lined with great shopping, food, and fun.
 Ocean Drive is home to the Ocean Drive Shag Club inside Fat Harold’s Beach Club.
 Specializing in beach music, you can learn to Shag, a legendary dance made famous right here in NMB.
 Ocean Drive is also home to the Music On Main summer concert series where each week brings the best local talent out for free evening shows.
 The shopping on Main Street has a little bit of everything; from art galleries to specialty boutiques and cool consignment stores, you never know what you’ll find on Ocean Drive.